6 Mistakes I Made Paying Off My Mortgage Early

 While we have been pretty happy about our paid off mortgage, not everyone feels the same way.
 Sure haters are going to hate, and everyone has their own opinion about whether paying off the mortgage is the right move or not.
 I’m still comfortable with our choice.

-If you are looking for a more in-depth guide I invite you to check out members only section and get our Guide: How to Hack Your Mortgage and Save $1,000’s
+If you are looking for a more in-depth guide make sure to check out members only section and get our Guide: How to Hack Your Mortgage and Save $1,000’s

 Mistake #1 – I didn’t invest